ErinCoughlan/cs-submission-site/README.md

    object after modifying it (e.g. saving after grading one of a student's files).
 An ordinary .save() doesn't capture the change, so we had to create a copy of the array and then use .update($set: {'fieldname': newArray}) instead.
-Again, splitting the models and using referece + populate would likely fix this.
+Again, splitting the models and using reference + populate would likely fix this.
  * We began factoring out frequently-used code into helper functions so that it would be easier to modify later (e.g. if models get split), but there